lalitkapoor/github-changes/README.md

-   -a, --auth          prompt to auth with Github - use this for private repos and higher rate limits -k, --token         need to use this or --auth for private repos and higher rate limits -f, --file          name of the file to output the changelog to  [CHANGELOG.md] -v, --verbose       output details
+   -a, --auth          prompt to auth with Github - use this for private repos and higher rate limits -k, --token         need to use this or --auth for private repos and higher rate limits -f, --file          name of the file to output the changelog to  [CHANGELOG.md] -t, --title         title to appear in the top of the changelog  [Change Log] -m, --date-format   date format  [(YYYY/MM/DD HH:mm Z)] -v, --verbose       output details
-   --host              alternate host name to use with github enterprise --path-prefix       path-prefix for use with github enterprise --issue-body        (DEPRECATED) include the body of the issue (--data MUST equal 'pulls') --no-merges         do not include merges
+   --host              alternate host name to use with github enterprise  [api.github.com] --path-prefix       path-prefix for use with github enterprise --issue-body        (DEPRECATED) include the body of the issue (--data MUST equal 'pulls') --no-merges         do not include merges